msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 I was super motivated at this point I had already decided to head back home after Okinawa to figure life out and decide if I really want to live in Japan or not.
 I was determined to not let these months go to waste, I wanted to be fluent no matter what.

 The time flew by, the studying was fun and easy, I made great relationships with the guests and the staff there.
-I accomplished my 2-year long dream of going on dates completely in Japanese (but if you really don't give a shit you can probably do this after a month, but have fun basically communicating like a grunting ape and talking about stuff you like and don't like).
+I accomplished my 2-year long dream of going on dates completely in Japanese (but if you really just go for it, you can probably do this after a month, but have fun basically communicating like a grunting ape and talking about stuff you like and don't like).
 I had accomplished everything I had set out to do and more.

-I was ready to leave, I wasn't satisfied.
+I was ready to leave, but I wasn't satisfied.
 I had done everything I could, but it wasn't enough.
 I still wasn't fluent.

 To me being fluent is being able to have a conversation and not fear they throw a word in there you don't understand and you look like a moron.
 Fluent is being asked a question and being able to answer the question without rehearsing the line in your head a 1000 times.
 Fluent is being able to follow native conversations without straining so hard you think you are having a brain aneurism.
 Fluent is not stopping yourself before you say something because you have NO IDEA how to say or explain it.
-Fluent is not wondering if what you just said made any sense at all as everyone stares at you blankly.
+Fluent is not wondering if what you just said made any sense at all, as everyone stares at you blankly.
 The definition of fluent is different for everyone, but for me, it was all those things and I wasn't fluent.

 This led me to 2 possible conclusions.

-1. I fucking suck at language learning.
+1. I suck at language learning.
 2. What I set out to achieve wasn't realistic in the first place.

 I think the answer to that question now is a little bit of both.